 St. Maries Joint School District No. 41 is dedicated to providing an educational culture that will continually assess the knowledge, changing needs, and challenges of our students and adapt our practices to prepare them to become successful citizens.

-St. Maries Joint School District No. 41 Strategic Goals for Improvement:
+St. Maries Joint School District No. 41 Goals for Continuous Improvement: